A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 SSDI (Social Security Disability Insurance).
 Social insurance that provides benefits to the disabled who qualify based on years of work covered by Social Security.
 (See also OASDI.)

 Stimulus.
 An effort to increase growth in an economy during a recession by using monetary policy, fiscal policy, or both.
 Fiscal policy uses tax cuts and increased government spending to boost economic growth.
-Monetary policy can also stimulate economic growth by reducing interest rates through purchases of government bonds.
+Monetary policy can also stimulate economic growth by reducing interest rates and through federal reserve purchases of government bonds.

 Supplemental Security Income (SSI).
 Provides a floor of protection as cash for those who become disabled or reach age 65 and have very low incomes and assets.